Tau Gamma Phi: History

-The fraternity was founded on October 4, 1968 by students from the University of the Philippines Diliman.
-Originally known as the Order of the U.P.
-Triskelions, the organization later adopted the Greek-letter name Tau Gamma Phi.
+The fraternity was founded on October 4, 1968, by students from the University of the Philippines Diliman.
+Initially known as the "Order of the U.P.
+Triskelions", the organization later on changed its name to the "Order of the Grand Triskelions", then later "Triskelions Grand Fraternity" which was then changed into the Greek letter name Tau Gamma Phi, in line with other student fraternities.

 In 1969, the fraternity established a chapter at the Philippine Maritime Institute.
-This was followed in 1970, with chapters at FEATI University, Mapúa Institute of Technology, and National University, in 1971 with a chapter at University of Santo Tomas, and in 1973 with chapters at Adamson University and the National College of Business Administration.
+This was followed in 1970 by chapters at FEATI University, Mapúa Institute of Technology, and National University, in 1971 with a chapter at University of Santo Tomas, and in 1973 with chapters at Adamson University and the National College of Business Administration.

-When martial law was declared on September 21, 1972, by the late Philippine President Ferdinand Marcos, some university organizations including Tau Gamma Phi became targets of military harassment, believing that these school organizations posed a threat to the Marcos regime.
+When martial law was declared on September 21, 1972 by President Ferdinand Marcos, some university organizations including Tau Gamma Phi became targets of military harassment, believing that these school organizations posed a threat to the Marcos regime.

 With martial law hindering most of its activities, the fraternity faced a decline in recruitment.
 In 1975, the fraternity explored the idea of including younger members.
-Recruitment began in the high school sector with the Junior Tau Gamma Phi (also known as the Junior Triskelions) founded at San Beda College–High School on February 7, 1974.
+Recruitment began in the high school sector with the Junior Tau Gamma Phi (also known as the Triskelion Youth Movement) founded at San Beda College–High School on February 7, 1974.

 The fraternity celebrated its 45th founding anniversary in 2013, with President Benigno Aquino III offering an official message of congratulations to the organization.

+Symbols

+The fraternity's colors are gold which represents "light", and black which represents "darkness".
+Its symbol is the Triskelion.
+Its pillars are Fortis Voluntas Fraternitas (Strength, Freewill and Brotherhood).